Malta–Serbia relations: History

 During the Second World War, as during the first, Malta provided a rest and recuperation setting for British allies - in this case, Tito's Yugoslav partisans, led by major Jerko Juričić, who set up a camp at Binġemma.
 While in Malta, the partisans (both male and female) could be trained by British experts in the use of both Ally as well as Axis weapons.
 At least one Yugoslav partisan died of his wounds in Malta, and was buried at the Military Cemetery.

 In the late 1940s, Maltese emigrants left to Australia on board of the Yugoslav steamers SS Partizanka and SS Radnik.

 Relations between newly independent Malta and socialist Yugoslavia during the Cold War were shaped by the Cold War context.
 Malta under socialist PM Dom Mintoff joined the Non-Aligned Movement, which had been launched by Yugoslav dictator Tito.
 Economic cooperation was marked by the construction of a small factory on the island with Yugoslav capitals.
 In the early 1980s, Yugoslavia donated a ship to Malta, upon the request of Mintoff.

 During Mintoff's rule, marked by relations with Qaddafi's Libya, Yugoslavia was a rather warm ally of Malta, probably the primary one in Europe.
 Future foreign minister Michael Frendo wrote his graduate thesis in 1977 on "Workers' self-management: A new concept of the legal structure of the enterprise in Malta and Yugoslavia".

 Malta signed its 12th bilateral double taxation agreement with Serbia in 2009.
 Foreign Affairs Minister of Malta, Tonio Borg signed two agreements with Serbia during a two-day visit in 2010 about readmission of people residing without authorisation.

 Immigration from Serbia

 Serb immigration to Malta is a very recent phenomenon.
-Serb immigration to Malta is a very recent phenomenon.
 Their number has steadily grown throughout the 2010s, driven by Malta's European Union membership expansion, economic opportunities in tourism and construction, and Malta's appeal as a Mediterranean hub.

 According to the 2021 census, there were 5,935 Serbia-born people living in Malta, forming fifth-largest foreign-born group in the country.